-The following is a list of financial performance measures, which in the Company's assessment represent the most important financial performance measures used by the Company to link compensation actually paid to the NEOs for 2022.
-Please see the CD&A for further information regarding how each of these measures is calculated and how they are used in the Company's executive compensation program, including the calculation of GAAP EPS to Adjusted EPS for purposes of the Annual Incentive Awards and the LTI program.
-Our 2022 executive compensation program utilized financial metrics and supplemented those metrics in the Annual Incentive program with additional metrics tied to our operational performance, with goals relating to employee safety, culture, customer experience, electric reliability, waste elimination from cost reductions and methane emission reductions.
+The following is a list of financial performance measures, which in the Corporation's assessment represent the most important financial performance measures used by the Corporation to link compensation actually paid to the NEOs for 2023.
+Please see the Compensation Discussion and Analysis for further information regarding how each of these measures is calculated and how they are used in the Corporation's executive compensation program, including the calculation of GAAP EPS to adjusted EPS for purposes of the annual incentive awards and the LTI program.
+Our 2023 executive compensation program utilized financial metrics and supplemented those metrics in the Annual Incentive Plan with additional metrics tied to our operational performance, with goals relating to employee safety, culture, customer experience, electric reliability, waste elimination from cost reductions and methane emission reductions.

 - Adjusted EPS (Annual Incentive)

-- EPS Growth (LTI program)

-- Relative EPS Growth (LTI program)
+- · Relative EPS growth (LTI program)

 - Relative TSR (LTI program)

-- Stock Price
+- · Stock price